How is type 1 diabetes treated?

 The U.S. Food and Drug Administration (FDA) approved Tzield™ (teplizumab-mzwv) in November 2022, making it the first approved disease-modifying therapy for delaying T1D onset in people at risk of developing the disease.
 Studies have shown Tzield can delay the onset of T1D for approximately 2 years.

-Learn more T1D basics
+More T1D basics

-The science behind T1D
+The science behind type 1 diabetes

 Tests and other factors that lead to a type 1 diabetes diagnosis